-Statement that the Directors have reviewed the adequacy of the system of internal controls
+Statement of Directors' Responsibility to review the adequacy of the system of internal control

 The Board of Directors of GDIC is responsible to establish, maintain and ensure appropriate system of Internal Control.
 Therefore, a good number of Standard Operating Manuals and Policy Guidelines have been introduced in line with global best practices and Regulatory Guidelines.
 Delegation of powers in various businesses, administrative and financial areas has also been approved by the Board.